 The anaerobic system produces metabolic by-products, the accumulation of which actually slows the anaerobic energy pathway in a negative feedback loop.
 The aerobic system acts like a vacuum cleaner, sucking up and utilizing these anaerobic by-products.
 The stronger that vacuum cleaner (the larger the aerobic capacity), the more anaerobic work that can be done.

 Therefore, the better trained the aerobic system is, the faster and longer you can move.

 - The intensity of your breathing is a direct, real-time measure of the intensity of exercise.

 - Breathing depth and rate offer a personalized, instantaneous metric for each athlete to control training intensity.

-- Heart Rate monitoring should be done continuously and in conjunction with breath self-monitoring.
+- Heart rate monitoring should be done continuously and in conjunction with breath self-monitoring.

-This is a series of three articles.
+This is Part 2 in a series of three articles.
 Read Part 1 and Part 3 here: